canonical/ubuntu-image/internal/imagedefinition/README.rst

              # from a git or bzr source.
              branch: <string> (optional)
          # Used for pre-built root filesystems rather than germinating
          # from a seed or using a list of archive-tasks.
-Must be either
+Must be an
-         # an uncompressed tar archive or a gzip compressed tar archive.
+         # an uncompressed tar archive or a tar archive with one of the
+         # following compression types: bzip2, gzip, xz, zip, zstd.
          tarball: (exactly 1 of archive-tasks, seed or tarball must be specified)
              # The path to the tarball.
 Can be a local path or an URL.
              url: <string> (required if tarball dict is specified)